kevinbarabash/debugger/README.md

 [![Build Status](https://travis-ci.org/kevinb7/stepper.svg?branch=master)](https://travis-ci.org/kevinb7/stepper)

-# stepper.js #
+# stepper #

 Step through JavaScript using JavaScript.
 Based in part on Amjad Masad's debugjs project – https://github.com/amasad/debugjs.

-## Difference from debugjs ##
-- js-step doesn't use an iframe to isolate the code it's running.
-This is your responsibility.
-One way to do this is to run js-step inside a iframe with the code that you want to step through and communicate with js-step using postMessage.
-- js-step is a work in progress and doesn't have support for a lot of things.
+This project is currently focused on debugging processing.js programs being run in Khan Academy's live-editor.
+The plan is to eventually make the debugger more general purpose.
+That being said, it already supports a lot of JavaScript constructs.

-## TODO ##
+## Requirements ##

-- fix nested calls to non-instrumented methods, e.g. console.log(Math.sqrt(2)); [done]
-- all more precision when stepping through for loops
+This project uses ES6 Generators so make sure you're using a browser that supports them.
+The following browsers will work:

+- Chrome 39+
-- handle callbacks
+- Firefox 26+

-- handle special functions in processing, e.g. draw
+As for other browsers: it is under consideration by the IE team according the chromestatus.com page, it's in development for Safari.

-## running the demo ##
+## Running the demo ##
+- npm install
 - bower install
-- compile ace editor (TODO: more detail)
+- compile ace editor (see bower_components/ace/Readme.md)
 - open demo/index.html

+## Roadmap ##

+- handling functional style methods on Array.prototype, e.g. map, et al
+- DOM event handlers
+- setTimeout, setInterval, and requestAnimationFrame
+- other languages that compile to JS, e.g. TypeScript
+- more accurate position information so that the actual command can be highlighted instead of just highlighting the whole line
+- better *for* loop support
+- handle processing.js' *frameRate* function
+- improve the demo app
+    - preserve breakpoints on reload
+    - preserve code changes on reload